• Skip to primary navigation

 Organizing Essential #1: Make a study space for your student.

 Not all students have a designated study area.
 Find a place that has minimal distraction and allows the student to focus.
-Have items like a desk, a chair, a place for supplies, and a laptop or tablet so they can get online to research or get homework from the teacher's website.
-Below are some I found on Amazon (affiliate).
+Have items like a desk, a chair (Affiliate Link), a place for supplies, and a laptop or tablet so they can get online to research or get homework from the teacher's website.

 Organizing Essential #2: Have a good place to transport papers from school.